The Important Role Customers Play in Assisting FINRA in Investigations

 4. I was contacted by a member of FINRA’s staff—am I obligated to speak with him or her?

 Your participation is 100 percent voluntary; however, without your cooperation, we may be unable to fully investigate alleged misconduct or pursue disciplinary action against a brokerage firm or its employees.

 5. If I reached a settlement with my broker or brokerage firm, does that prevent me from cooperating with FINRA staff?

 No. Your settlement and any agreement you have with your broker or brokerage firm does not prevent you from discussing your experience with FINRA.
 Because FINRA is a regulator, a registered broker or brokerage firm is prohibited from preventing you from cooperating with FINRA, and confidentiality provisions in settlement agreements or the arbitration discovery process violate FINRA rules.

 6. How do I file a complaint with FINRA?

 7. Can FINRA help me recover losses in my brokerage account?

 If FINRA determines, during the course of an investigation, that the misconduct of a brokerage firm or broker caused losses in customers’ accounts, FINRA will seek restitution as part of the disciplinary action.
 Separately, customers may consider consulting with an attorney to discuss available options, including pursuing arbitration, mediation or a private civil action.

 9. Is my financial advisor a broker?

-Brokers may describe themselves using various names: financial advisor, financial adviser, financial professional, money manager, etc. To determine if the individual is a FINRA-registered broker, use FINRA’s BrokerCheck tool.
+Brokers might describe themselves using various names: financial advisor, financial adviser, financial professional, money manager, etc. To determine if the individual is a FINRA-registered broker, use FINRA’s BrokerCheck tool.
 If the individual is identified as “Broker Regulated by FINRA” or “Previously Registered Broker,” then that individual is or was a FINRA-registered broker.
 If you need assistance, call FINRA at (301) 590-6500.

 10. How long will FINRA’s investigation take?